ashleyfarrugia89/dremio-data-security-client/README.md

 | criteria_identifier 	| Identifier for the criteria that we will use within the policy to determine the rows to return for the row-level data access|

 ### Rules Entity
 The rules entity is used to determine who should have access to which objects and what access they should have.
 This can be provided via a .csv file or it can use an external source through a Dremio VDS.
 This means that your rules can be derived from a centrally managed source e.g., Postgres., to ensure consistent access control is enabled throughout the organisation.
-The following Table gives an example of what this rules entity should look like.
+The following Table gives an example of what this rules entity should look like for the nyc_trips dataset.

 | User  	| Dataset  | Criteria 	| Access 	| Path 	| Filter 	| ParentPath 	|
 |---	|:---	|:--- |:--- |:--- |:---|	---|